Skip to content

 DOCUMENTARY STAMP TAX

 Florida imposes a documentary stamp tax on all real estate transfers.
-The rate varies critically by county:
+The rate varies by county, and in Miami-Dade also by property type:

 Broward$0.70 per $100 ($7,000 on $1M sale)